talhabalaj/ffmpeg-heroku/README.md

 # ffmpeg-heroku-libshine-only
+## [NOTE] MP3 conversion only!

-A Heroku buildpack for ffmpeg that always downloads the latest static build.
+A Heroku buildpack for ffmpeg that always downloads the latest static build (libshine only).
-Unlike other build packs, I never compile anything and remove this git.

-MP3 conversion only!

 ## Usage